Go to content Go to navigation Go to search

 The archaeological tour of the Pieve Sorano was free, the food was free, the drinks were €2 and €2.50 each.
 You don’t get those kinda prices in Rome.
 And just in case you think we’re in the middle of a nowhere piazza, here’s what we’re looking at:

 This kind of thing happens all over Italy.
-Try the Marche, or the Abruzzo or Puglia (where we’ll be next week).
+Try the Le Marche, or the beguiling Abruzzo or even up and coming Puglia.
 Learn a little Italian, especially the polite words, and have yourself a big, heaping helping of Italian culture by renting a vacation house and hitting the hinterlands some day.
-You can thank me later.
+You—and your wallet—can thank me later.